if1live/VRTK/Assets/VRTK/Documentation/API.md

  * Returns
    * _none_

-The ClearPreviousClone method resets the previous cloned object to null to ensure when the script is re-enabled that a new cloned object is created, rather than the original clone being grabbed again.
+The ClearPreviousClone method resets the previous cloned Interactable Object to null to ensure when the script is re-enabled that a new cloned Interactable Object is created, rather than the original clone being grabbed again.

 ### Example